 import polars as pl

-= pl.read_csv('data/transactions.csv')
+transactions = pl.read_csv('data/transactions.csv')

-transactions = pl.read_csv('data/products.csv')
+products = pl.read_csv('data/products.csv')

 Imagine that you are three years old and someone asks you to take a pile of Lego bricks and count the number of bricks of each color.
 How would you do this?